Skip to content

 Cfloor[h] = max(0, Cmin[h] * (1 - m))

-The floor always includes the uncontrolled minimum.
-The Unmanaged usage reserve mode controls how defensively this unmanaged floor is reserved.
-Controlled minimums are added with the fixed internal managed-load floor weight w:
+The floor always includes the background-usage minimum.
+The background-usage reserve mode controls how defensively this floor is reserved.
+Managed-device minimums are added with the fixed internal managed-load floor weight w:

 text